lmarschall/canairi/README.md

-# air_quality_monitoring
+# Canairi - Air Quaility Monitoring

 Project utilizing the Raspberry PI Zero W to retrieve sensor data from BME680 and calculate an air quality index to retrieve information about the pollution of indoor rooms.
+All set up in a dockerized environment.

 ---